Lab Members

 Sandip is a master's student at the University of Wyoming pursuing a dual major in Geographic Information Science and Technology (GIST) and Environment and Natural Resources (ENRS).
 His research focuses on the intersection of social vulnerability, climate risk, and geospatial analysis, with a particular interest in wildfire risk, environmental hazards, and community resilience.
 His current thesis examines the geography of social vulnerability and wildfire risk across Wyoming using spatial analysis and socio-environmental indicators.
 Before joining UW, he completed a Bachelor of Science in Forestry at Tribhuvan University, Nepal, and worked on several interdisciplinary research projects related to climate change vulnerability, flood-induced migration, and urban water security in Nepal.
 His technical interests include GIS, remote sensing, Google Earth Engine, R, and spatial data science for environmental decision-making.
 He is interested in future PhD opportunities related to climate adaptation, socio-environmental systems, geospatial modeling, and applied GIS research.

-Undergraduate Research Assistant — BS, Computer Engineering, University of Wyoming (Expected May 2028)
+School of Computing Undergraduate Research Experience Fellow — BS, Computer Engineering, University of Wyoming (Expected May 2028)

 University of Wyoming — Laramie, WY